Criminology & Justice Studies Research

 Additionally, for all students, conducting research with faculty more fully develops their knowledge of research methods, analysis, and a specialized substantive area (e.g., policing, technology and crime, urban victimization, etc.), which enhances their overall educational experience.

 Finally, students who work on faculty research project typically become more engaged with their academic department, leading to productive working relationships with faculty outside the classroom, and more detailed (and positive) letters of recommendation upon graduation.
 Many of our undergraduate students can attest to the importance of research in criminal justice as part of their degree program.

-Students interested in conducting research with our faculty members should contact either the Criminology and Justice Studies Program Coordinator Mica Storer at email@example.com, or individual faculty members.
+Students interested in conducting criminal justice undergraduate research with our faculty members should contact either the Criminology and Justice Studies Program Coordinator Mica Storer at email@example.com, or individual faculty members.

 Learn More About the Criminology & Justice Studies Degree